Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

 The POSIX file system is hierarchically structured and consists of directories and files.

 As in earlier releases, most of the database files for Oracle Database 11g reside in the BS2000 DMS.
-For example, data files, control files, online and archive redo log files are placed in the BS2000 DMS.
+For example, data files, control files, online and archive redo log files.

 Automatic Diagnostic Repository (ADR), the new feature, requires a hierarchical file system to create a file-based repository for database diagnostic data.
 So, the directories and files of ADR reside in the POSIX file system.